-While nearly half of all adults snore occasionally, snoring is not quite so common in children.
+While nearly half of all adults snore occasionally, snoring isn’t quite so common in children.
 So if your kids snores, is that cause for concern?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“On average, just one in 10 kids snore,” says pediatric otolaryngologist Brandon Hopkins, MD.
+“On average, just 1 in 10 kids snore,” says pediatric otolaryngologist Brandon Hopkins, MD.
 “But that doesn’t necessarily indicate a problem.”

 Here, he answers common questions parents ask about children’s snoring:

 Q: What might cause a child to snore?

 A: The most typical cause of snoring in children has to do with excess, or obstructive, tissue in the throat.

 “In children, large tonsils and adenoids are often a source of bulky tissue in the throat and the snoring that results,” Dr. Hopkins says.

 Other issues that may cause your child to snore include: